requarks/wiki-docs/storage/git.md

 3. When prompted to save the generated file, enter a path which can be accessed by Wiki.js *(e.g. `/etc/wiki/github.pem`)* and press **Enter**.
 4. Leave the passphrase empty and press **Enter** twice.
 Password-protected keys will NOT work.

-> On Windows, you can use [Git Bash](https://git-scm.com/download/win) or Windows Subsystem for Linux (WSL) distrutions like [Ubuntu for Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) to run the commands above.
+> On Windows, you can use [Git Bash](https://git-scm.com/download/win) or Windows Subsystem for Linux (WSL) distributions like [Ubuntu for Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) to run the commands above.
 You can also generate keys manually using the [puttygen](https://www.ssh.com/ssh/putty/download) utility.
 {.is-info}

 ### Add the key to GitHub